Childhood Arc ~ I'm Quite Knowledgeable! ~

 "Nnnngh—"

 Emma's gaze was lukewarm.
-It was like watching a little girl who admired magical girls striking a transformation pose with a toy wand — that sort of fond look.
+It was the kind of fond look you'd give a little girl who admired magical girls striking a transformation pose with a toy wand.

 "I-I know!
 Aptitude — without aptitude you can't use it, right!?"